linode/manager/docs/development-guide/13-coding-standards.md

 ### Writing a Custom Event

-Custom events live (mostly) in `analytics.ts`.
+Custom events live (mostly) in `src/utilities/analytics.ts`.
 Try to write and export custom events in this file if possible, and import them in the component(s) where they are used.

 ```tsx
 // Component.tsx {file(s) where the event is called, for quick reference}